 - Time wasting activities like eating & checking phone

 - In-team arguments & fights

-All of these issues happen on a daily basis, and they all lead to inefficient meetings.
+All of these issues happen daily, and they all lead to inefficient meetings.

 We’ve come to the point where such issues are even considered normal, after all, they keep happening over & over again.
 It almost seems like a cultural issue at this point, however, studies clearly show that most inefficient meetings come down to management issues.

-If we can change the way we approach these meetings, we can get better results out of them.
+If we can change the way we approach these meetings, we can get better meetings as a result.

 There are years of research put into maximizing business communication, and there are some proven methods that can increase productivity.
 However, we have something completely different in our hands today, and it’s this thing we call technology.

 What if we can use technology to get rid of the annoying, inefficient meetings?

 Well, if we consider how the standard meetings are organized, it does seem that technology can help resolve many of the issues we’re facing today.
 For one, it can dramatically reduce the time needed to organize the meeting & get everyone involved.
 It appears that the most logical solution is to use all the amazing technology to host meetings.
 It may require everyone to use certain hardware & software, but we’re already out here using our phones all the time.

 Dozens of people involved in a meeting over phones, how could that possibly work?